Warhorst/pacman/README.md

 - eating the fruits gives pacman points

 ### Graphics
+- animations for pacman when walking around
-- sprites for pacman
+- animations for pacman when he dies
+- animations for ghost when walking around
+- animations for ghost when frightened
+- blinking effect for frightened ghost when the frightened state is almost over
-- sprites for ghosts
+- sprites for dots
-- sprites for dots and energizer
+- sprites for energizer
+- sprites for inner walls
-- sprites for the maze (there are 3 different kinds of walls: outer -> thick, inner -> thin, ghost house -> square)
+- sprites for the ghost house entrance
+- sprites for ghost house walls
 - return the correct z coordinate from the board (or only x and y)
+- render points for eating a ghost
+- render points for eating a fruit

 ### Appearance
 - proper game start